-Students who have begun their training and wish to transfer to another program must be approved by the Director of Education.
+The Director of Education must approve students who have begun their training and wish to transfer to another program.
 Students are required to meet with the Financial Aid office before a program transfer may be granted.
 Students transferring to a completely new program will be dropped from the current program and enrolled in the new program as a new student under the current catalog and new Enrollment Agreement.
-Students transferring into a different program session, for example from day to evening/ weekend classes, will be transferred and charges will be adjusted accordingly.
+Students transferring into a different program session, for example, from day to evening/ weekend classes, will be transferred, and charges will be adjusted accordingly.